mehersam/TASBEFlowAnalytics/README.md

    a.)
 Creation of a ColorModel which translates raw FCS data to comparable unit data. <br /> b.)
 Using the created ColorModel for batch processing of experimental data. <br /> c.)
-Comparison and Plotting of the results of batch processing.
+Comparison and Plotting of the results of a batch analysis.

 Example files are provided that show how these stages typically work.